rhiaro/thesis/c2notes.md

 [borndigi]  John Palfrey and Urs Gasser.
 (2008).
 Born Digital: Understanding the First Generation of Digital Natives.
 Basic Books.

-boyd, danah and Nicole B. Ellison.
+[boydsns07] boyd, danah and Nicole B. Ellison.
 2007.
 “Social network sites: Definition, history, and scholarship.”
 Journal of Computer-Mediated Communication 13:210-210.

+Hogan, Bernie.
+2010.
+“The Presentation of Self in the Age of Social Media: Distinguishing Performances and Exhibitions Online.”
+Bulletin of Science, Technology & Society 30:377-386.

 Social Comparison 2.0: Examining the Effects of Online Profiles on Social-Networking Sites http://online.liebertpub.com/doi/abs/10.1089/cyber.2010.0120